 The gaming keyboard with extra flash and features

 Switch: Cherry MX Blue, Brown, Red | Size: Full size | Backlights: Red | Passthroughs: USB | Media Controls: Dedicated | Wristrest: Detachable

-The HyperX Alloy Elite sports a simple aesthetic while still packing most of the features we expect out of a quality gaming keyboard.
+For a board lit in up to 16.9 million colors, the HyperX Alloy Elite sports a relatively simple aesthetic while still packing the features we expect out of a quality gaming keyboard.
 It comes in your choice of Cherry MX Brown, Blue, and Red.
-What it lacks in a dedicated macro column and RGB backlights, it makes up for with an affordable price and quality design.
+What it lacks in a dedicated macro column it makes up for with its reasonable price and quality, durable design.

-The HyperX Alloy Elite leaves no box unchecked in features.
-It’s equipped with dedicated media controls, USB passthrough, a detachable wristrest, and red backlighting.
+The HyperX Alloy Elite RGB leaves no box unchecked in features.
+It's equipped with dedicated media controls, USB passthrough, a detachable wristrest, and full RGB backlighting.
 To up its aesthetics, it also includes an extra set of silver keycaps for WASD and the first four number keys.
 The board supports full N-key rollover, meaning you never have to worry about key presses not registering.
-While there is an RGB variant of the Alloy Elite available, the base model can regularly be had for around $60, whereas you'll pay in excess of $100 for some colored lighting on the pricier version.
+While there is a standard variant of the Alloy Elite available that lacks RGB, depression in this model's pricing has brought them almost to parity, and you can regularly find the 'luxury' model for around $130.

 3. Razer Cynosa Chroma